-When you claim a person as your dependent on your income tax return, you can claim a deduction of $4,050 per individual in tax year 2017, but you can claim nieces and nephews as dependents only under certain circumstances: No one else can claim them as dependents, and both your niece and nephew must be single.
+You can claim nieces and nephews as dependents to take advantage of other tax benefits, but only under certain circumstances: No one else can claim them as dependents, and both your niece and nephew must be single.
 Depending on their age and income, you could claim them as either qualifying children or qualifying relatives.
-But note that if anyone claims you as a dependent on their income tax return, you cannot claim someone else as a dependent.
+It is important to note, however, that if anyone claims you as a dependent on their income tax return, you cannot claim someone else as a dependent.

 Parent vs. Aunt or Uncle